NuvexAI/Nuvex/README.md

 ## Future Plans

-In future development, DeepCore plans to:
+In future development, Nuvex AI plans to:

 1. **Expand Model Support** - Integrate more local and cloud-based AI models, providing a wider range of choices
 2. **Enhance Decentralization Capabilities** - Explore decentralized agent execution, enabling agents to run in decentralized environments